getify/foi-lang/formalization-work/Syntactic-Grammar.md

   Within `CallExpr`, `AtCallExpr` precedes `ChainExpr` so `foo@ 5` (an `AtCallExpr` with payload) is preferred over a no-payload `foo@` with a dangling `5` it can't reach.
+- In `<BareOperandExprNoEmpty>`, `ThunkExpr`'s `DoubleAt` opener is disjoint from every other arm, so its position is mechanical.
+It sits after `CallExpr` to keep the call forms contiguous.

 ## §6 Identifier / Access Expressions